What is it?

 This is a movie that you need to see more than once to make better sense of it, and a movie that requires watching a video explaining it.

-It was good to see Elizabeth Debicki in a movie again, but I wish that she would have had more lines (especially with her nice voice and accent) and more to do; but she still did well considering.
+It was good to see Elizabeth Debicki in a movie again, I wish that she would have had more lines, especially with her nice voice and accent; and I wish she would have had more to do in this movie, she still did well considering.

 John David Washington did better than I had expected, but he still needs some improving on his charisma and screen presence et cetera.